michab66/jlaunch/README.md

 Double clicking the launcher starts the application.

 Next step in the journey is to create an installer now that you have a complete Windows application.
+The [WiX toolset](https://wixtoolset.org/) is a good choice.

 # Preconditions
 * Requires Microsoft Visual Studio.
 Version 19 was used for the implementation.